What Do Technical Director or Manager Do?

 - Production Coordinator

 There were about 134,700 jobs for Technical Director or Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Technical Director or Manager by 2026.
-There will be an estimated 14,100 positions for Technical Director or Manager per year.
+The BLS estimates 14,100 yearly job openings in this field.

 The states with the most job growth for Technical Director or Manager are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.